TechShreyash/BetterTGStreamer/bot/README.md

 - **STORAGE_CHANNEL_2**: A secondary Telegram Channel ID used for storing additional m3u8 files.
 - **MAX_ACTIVE_TASKS**: The maximum number of tasks that can run simultaneously on the system.
 - **MAX_USER_CONCURRENT_TASKS**: The maximum number of concurrent tasks a single user can initiate.
+- **NO_OF_UPLOADERS**: The number of simultaneous uploaders to use per task for .ts file uploads.
+This setting determines how many upload threads are executed concurrently, optimizing the speed and efficiency of the upload process.
 - **SEGMENT_SIZE**: Specifies the size, in MB, of each segment uploaded to Telegram, ensuring it does not exceed platform limits.

 ## FAQs / Useful Information